azam-tents/Nomad-Zebra/README.md

 This is the repository for the Nomad Zebra optimization algortihm implemented on Saudi Arabia regional diabetes dataset.
-The Nomad Zebra optimization is proposed based on Zebra optimization which is a metaheuristic optimization.
+The Nomad Zebra optimization is proposed based on Zebra optimization which is a metaheuristic optimization algorithtm.